kashif-nawaz/MPLS-Backbone-Class-Of-Service-Design-Principals/README.md

 ```

+### Ingress PE Config
+On ingress PE router traffic entering from CE router is classified using DSCP values and thereafter traffic will be encapsulated in MPLS header towards next LSR.
+As  LSRs will not have visibility of inner packet header (source host and destination) and we need to apply exp based (supported for MPLS lable header)  rewrite-rule, subsequently each LSR will classify ingress traffic using exp bits and  will rewrite exp bits  on egress interface.
 Once traffic from CE router will enter the PE router then we need to classify it based on DSCP values (marked earlier by CE router on egress interface).

 ```